 What a perfect way to use up some of that zucchini in your garden!
-Choose the narrow ones which are more flavorful and not waterlogged!
-Adding a potato to the soup turns it into a zucchini flavored vichyssoise.
+Choose the narrow ones which are more flavorful and not waterlogged.
+Adding a potato to the soup turns it into a zucchini flavored vichyssoise- albeit it without the cream.
 Preparing the soup without the potato gives you more of a zucchini broth.
-Both are delicious and both can be eaten hot or cold.
-Garnish with homemade croutons, fried zucchini or shredded raw zucchini.
+Both are delicious, and can be eaten hot or cold.
+Garnish with homemade croutons, fried zucchini, shredded raw zucchini or thinly sliced scallions.

-PS- If you do make this recipe with those zucchini that resemble baseball bats, you may want to increase the salt, pepper and dill.
+Note: – If you do make this recipe with zucchini that resemble baseball bats, you may want to increase the salt, pepper, and dill, and add an extra potato.
 Keep tasting until you’re satisfied with the flavor.

 Prep time: 15 minutes